Relec Electronics Ltd Terms and Conditions

 5. Loss, shortages

 5.1.
-The Customer shall only be entitled to claim for loss or shortages (if and subject to clause 11 below):-
+The Customer shall only be entitled to claim for loss or shortages (if and subject to clause 11 below):

 5.1.1. the Customer inspects the Goods within five Business Days of the date of despatch; and

-5.1.2. a written complaint specifying the loss or shortage is made to the Supplier either by a qualified signature on the delivery note or within five Business Days of Delivery in the event or
+5.1.2. a written complaint specifying the loss or shortage is made to the Supplier either by a qualified signature on the delivery note or within five Business Days of Delivery in the event or partial loss, damage or non delivery of any separate part of a consignment, or within ten Business Days of the notified date of despatch in the event of non-delivery of a whole consignment or, in either event, within such shorter period as the carrier’s conditions (if applicable require); and

 5.1.3. the Supplier is given the opportunity to inspect the Goods and investigate any complaint before any use or alteration or interference of the Goods